 On William’s urging all of the criminals who had sided with him stood completely still, whilst the monster inspected them.

 A few seconds later Peter and his team came charging down the path after them.
-They initially froze in terror at the sight of the monster, that quickly diverted it’s attention towards them, before Peter who was trembling pushed the largest criminal there down and ran for safety.
+They initially froze in terror at the sight of the monster that instantly diverted it’s attention towards them.
+Peter was so terrified he instantly pushed the largest criminal there down and ran for safety.

-The Dimetrodon instantly went for the criminal and clamped it’s strong jaws around his skull, killing him instantly.
+The Dimetrodon soon went for the criminal Peter had knocked over and clamped it’s strong jaws around his skull, killing him right away.
 The other criminals scattered, and the Dimetrodon was able to pick another one off.
-The creature despite being larger than a Grizzly Bear was able to move at a lightening speed and grabbed the criminal by the leg.
+The creature despite being larger than a Grizzly Bear was able to move at a lightening speed and grabbed another criminal by the leg.
 With one bite it tore his leg clean off and crushed it into pulp.

 To Be Continued